antropova/converter-cli/README.md

 ### Domain Model

-I would approach building out the domain model in the following order.
+You should build out the domain model in the following order:

 #### `Song`, `Artist`, `Genre`